Date of creation1997

-3. Policy issues
+3. Identifying policy issues

 The first technical workshop to scope out the approach was held in 1998 at the Asian Institute of Technology (AIT) in Bangkok.
 HELIO validated the SEW methodology and indicators at two subsequent meetings; during its 1999 Workshop at the University of Capetown, South Africa and its 2000 workshop in Paris, France.

-The SEW works in a decentralised manner through a network of energy experts deployed around the globe and linked by a regional coordinators.
+The SEW works in a decentralised manner through a network of energy experts deployed around the globe and linked by a regional coordinator.
 The experts’ analysis combines quantitative measurements with qualitative assessments of the local situation: this is the real value-added element of SEW.

 Details on the SEW methodology and indicators are presented below the interactive map.

 Global and Regional SEW Reports

 - Global Report for Rio +10 (2002)